simvla/STM32TemplateDlcb/README.md

 ## *Project description :*

 Stm32f103xx HAL based template for DLCB and CodeBlocks IDE
-DLCB "data log and control board" is mini dev board/adapter based on stm32 "bluepill" board with preloaded bootloader
+DLCB "data log and control board" is mini educational board for acquire,analyze and display data and control other devices
+DLCB is based on stm32 "bluepill" board with preloaded bootloader
-contains tftLcd color 1.8 inch disp,three push buttons,status led and IO pin connectors
+Contains tftLcd color 1.8 inch disp,three push buttons,status led and IO pin connectors
 Has a prepared toolchain to start develop immediately

 ## *Usage instructions :*